 Here’s an example.
 A few years back, I got one of “those” emails from my son’s teacher.
 She didn’t say why, but she needed to meet with me after school.
 You can imagine what my imagination started to create.

 After a few minutes, I noticed that I was focused on the future conversation with her, and I wasn’t getting my work done.
 So I decided to make up a story that made me feel good.
-For the next few hours I chose to believe that the reason she wanted to talk with me was because my son had won an award.
-Just that small shift gave me two extra productive hours of work, instead of 120 minutes of worrying.
+For the next few hours I chose to believe that the reason she wanted to talk with me was because my son had won a “most-improved award.”
+That shift in mindset gave me two extra productive hours of work, instead of 120 minutes of worrying.
 I can’t remember, anymore, what the actual issue was -- but I can remember having a much more peaceful afternoon than I might have had otherwise.

 So if you are making it all up anyway – my challenge to you is to create scenarios that make you feel better than not knowing.